muggy8/improbable/from-me-to-me/XsCMjlrV.md

 Before I could say anything else, Patricia dashed off towards Phanna and joined the other elves in attacking phanna.

-It took me a while to recognize this but as soon as I did, it somehow struck me what was happeneing.
+It took me a while to recognize this but as soon as I did, it somehow struck me what was happening.

 Patricia's life might come to an end today and the reason for that is because of me.

 I didn't want that, I have to stop it.

-Even if she doesn't recognize me, I still owe her alot.
+Even if she doesn't recognize me, I still owe her a lot.

 I need to stop it.